Back to blog All Articles

 When you use isolated margin, each position operates independently.
 If a trade is liquidated, only the funds allocated to that position are lost.
 Your remaining account balance remains unaffected, providing greater control over your risk exposure.

-Isolated margin pros and cons table
+isolated margin pros and cons

 Key Differences Between Cross Margin and Isolated Margin